 - Growth opportunities

-To learn more about what makes an attractive careers page, watch the video below from CareerPlug’s Director of HR, Natalie Morgan.
+To learn more about what makes an attractive careers page, watch the video below from CareerPlug’s Senior Director of People, Natalie Morgan:

 2. Create employee testimonial videos.